 Mode CP allows the gateway to configure up to 16 subnetworks.
 In this case, only the firsts subnetwork must be entered in the Traffic Selectors section.
 All the subnetworks configured by the gateway must be entered in the Console.

-If more than 16 subnetworks are configured in the gateway, only the 8 first ones will be taken into account.
+If more than 16 subnetworks are configured by the gateway, only the first 16 will be taken into account.

 13.3.6.2 Cryptography